John J. Donohue III

-John J. Donohue III is a law professor, economist, and the C. Wendell and Edith M. Carlsmith Professor of Law at Stanford Law School.
+John J. Donohue III is an American law professor, economist, and the C. Wendell and Edith M. Carlsmith Professor of Law at Stanford Law School.
 He is widely known for his writings on effect of legalized abortion on crime and for his criticism of John Lott's book More Guns, Less Crime.

 Biography

 Donohue was born on January 30, 1953.
 He received his BA from Hamilton College in 1974, his JD from Harvard in 1977, and his Ph.D. in economics from Yale in 1986.
 In 1982, during his first year in graduate school at Yale, Donohue unsuccessfully sought the Democratic nomination for the Connecticut State Senate in the 14th District (Milford, Orange, West Haven).

-He was a law professor at Stanford University from 1995 to 2004, then was a Professor of Law at Yale Law School from 2004 to 2010.
+He was a law professor at Stanford University from 1995 to 2004, then was a professor of law at Yale Law School from 2004 to 2010.
 Donohue rejoined the Stanford Law School faculty in 2010.

 Donohue was president of the American Law and Economics Association for 2012 and was co-editor of the American Law and Economics Review from May 2006 through August 2012.